Withdrawal

 Withdrawal Policy

-Through the end of the ninth week of the semester, students may withdraw from any or all courses from their schedule.
-Students are responsible for withdrawing themselves from any or all of the classes through Banner Web.
+Through the posted withdraw deadline on the Academic Calendar, a student may withdraw from any or all courses on his or her schedule.
+Students are responsible for withdrawing themselves from any or all of the classes through the Registration card found in the me@ChattTech Student Portal.
 No withdrawals will be processed after the ‘W’ period ends.
 Students who do not withdraw from classes will be assigned grades earned.

 Any student receiving federal student aid (Pell, SEOG, etc.) who completely withdraws from all classes during a given period of enrollment and completes less than 60% of the term (based on the instructor’s determination of last date of attendance) may be required to return funds to Chattahoochee Technical College and/or the US Department of Education.